perkeep/perkeep/doc/environment-vars.md

 : Path to the GPG secret keyring, which is otherwise set by identitySecretRing in the server config, and secretRing in the client config.

-`CAMLI_SHA1_ENABLED (bool)
-: Whether to enable the use of legacy sha1 blobs.
-Only used for development, for creating new blobs with the legacy SHA-1 hash, instead of with the current one.
-  It does not affect the ability of Perkeep to read SHA-1 blobs.

 `CAMLI_DISABLE_CLIENT_CONFIG_FILE` (bool)
 : If set, the [pkg/client](/pkg/client) code will never use the on-disk config file.